codefellows-seattle-javascript-401d18/13-express-mongo/lab-tim/README.md

 This app is a HTTP server.
 You can send POST, PUT, GET, and DELETE requests to the server and get a response.
 The valid only API endpoint is `/api/toy`.

 To run the server, you must have NodeJS installed.
 You also have to run npm install to download the npm required modules.
 These commands listed below to interact with the server require HTTPie to be installed on your computer.
 After you have those done, type "node server.js" in the terminal window.
 The server will now be running.

+This server uses MongoDB for data storage.
+To run the database you must have MongoDB installed.

 To send requests to the server, in another terminal windows, type some of the following commands.